Business owners can teach themselves all they need to know to save enough for retirement.

 What is a SEP IRA?

-First, consider opening a SEP IRA, shorthand for simplified employee pension plan.
-These plans allow you to pack away a lot more money than traditional IRAs do.
+First, consider opening a SEP IRA, shorthand for a simplified employee pension plan.
+These plans allow you to pack away a lot more money than what traditional IRAs allow.
 The amount of money you can put into your SEP is based on your earnings.
-Whereas with a traditional IRA, you can only put in $6,000 if you're under age 50 (for 2019), you can do up to $56,000 or 25% of your earnings – whichever is less – with a SEP.
+Whereas with a traditional IRA, you can only put in $6,000 if you're under age 50 (for 2021), you can do up to $57,000 or 25% of your earnings – whichever is less – with a SEP.

 "A SEP is also highly desirable because it's easy to achieve," Sheldon said.
 "You don't need a third-party administrator; you can open a SEP IRA and start saving immediately."